Kawasaki disease: Introduction

 Symptoms and manifestations of Kawasaki disease can appear in many areas of the body and complications can be serious, even life-threatening.

 Kawasaki disease occurs in children, generally under age five.
 It typically begins with a high fever, up to 104 degrees F, that lasts five or more days.
-Unlike fevers due to many other causes, the fever associated ...more symptoms »
+Unlike fevers due to many other causes, the fever associated with Kawasaki disease does not ...more symptoms »

 Kawasaki disease: Treatments

 Early recognition and treatment of Kawasaki disease is critical to minimizing the chances of develop serious, even life-threatening, complications, such as aneurysms and heart attack.
 Even with early recognition and treatment, about one quarter of children with Kawasaki disease develop complications with the coronary arteries.
-However, death only occurs in about 1% of children ...more treatments »
+However, death only occurs in ...more treatments »

 Kawasaki disease: Misdiagnosis

 A diagnosis of Kawasaki disease may be overlooked, delayed or missed in the U.S. because it is rarer in the U.S. than in Japan.
 Some symptoms may also initially be attributed to more common conditions.
-Symptoms, such as fever, nausea, vomiting, cough and joint pain are similar to symptoms of more common conditions, such as influenza, upper respiratory infection ...more misdiagnosis »
+Symptoms, such as fever, nausea, vomiting, cough and joint pain are similar to symptoms of more common conditions, such as influenza, upper respiratory infection, strep throat, or ...more misdiagnosis »

 Symptoms of Kawasaki disease

 See full list of 36